 A second benefit of permanent life insurance is that one’s policy is not taxed until withdrawal.
 The deferred taxes on the policy allow your account to accrue a good deal of money over the years.
 This can be a good thing, if by the time the policy comes due, you may be in a lower tax bracket, which means you will end up paying less taxes on the money when you do withdraw.

-Deciding which type of life insurance to purchase is not often an easy choice.
-There are times when term life insurance may seem like a better investment than permanent life insurance, and vice versa.
-Permanent life insurance allows more leeway in terms of borrowing money against your policy before its due but it is often significantly more expensive than term policies.
-It is really up to you to look at your life and financial goals and decide which works best for you and your family.
+Deciding which type of life insurance to purchase is not easy.
+There are times when term life insurance seems like a better investment than permanent life insurance, and vice versa.
+Permanent life insurance allows more leeway in terms of borrowing money against your policy before it’s due.
+But it’s more expensive than term policies.
+It’s up to you to look at your financial goals and decide which works best for you and your family.